- About LogicMonitor

 Alerting on Datapoints

-Note: When setting thresholds from the DataSource definition, you are setting them globally for all resources in your network infrastructure (i.e. every single instance to which the DataSource could possibly be applied).
+Note: When setting static thresholds from the DataSource definition, you are setting them globally for all resources in your network infrastructure (i.e. every single instance to which the DataSource could possibly be applied).
 As discussed in Tuning Static Thresholds for Datapoints, it is possible to override these global thresholds on a per-resource or -instance level.

 No Data Alerting

-In most cases, you can choose to set a No Data alert on any datapoint on the DataSource as it is not just one specific datapoint that will reflect a no data condition.
+In most cases, you can choose to set a No Data alert on any datapoint on the DataSource as it is usually not just one specific datapoint that will reflect a no data condition.
 Rather, all datapoints will reflect this condition as it is typically the result of the entire protocol (e.g. WMI, SNMP, JDBC, etc.) not responding.

 Alert Trigger Interval